nygctech/hudson/docs/index.md

 <p align="justify ">
- hudson is a computational pipeline for spatial analysis of tissue sections from multiplexed fluorescence imaging obtained from a converted Illumina
+ Hudson is a computational pipeline for spatial analysis of tissue sections from multiplexed fluorescence imaging obtained from a converted Illumina
  HiSeq2500 sequencing system.
-It is developed by <b> **Jagjit Singh, Kunal Pandit, Rui Fu, and Sanja Vickovic**.<b>
+It is developed by <b> Jagjit Singh, Kunal Pandit, Rui Fu, and Sanja Vickovic <b>.
 </p>

 <p align="justify ">